dshayden/dshayden.github.io/index.md

 </td>
 </table>

-My work is in interpretable machine learning that enables scientists to collect and quantify observations at scale.
+I work in interpretable machine learning that enables scientists to collect, quantify and analyze observations at scale.

 <h2 class="tableheading">Publications</h2>